bcgov/biohubbc/README.md

 Sub-project under the SEISM Capital project, the source of BC’s species inventory data.

-The objectives for the BioHubBC project are:
+The objectives for the SIMS project are:

 - To provide a single source for aquatic and terrestrial species and habitat data.
 - To reduce the barriers for collecting and sharing aquatic and terrestrial species and habitat data throughout the province of British Columbia.